 Unfortunately, the powdered compound may build up in the carpet over time and could leave odours that trigger allergies.
 Therefore, it is often considered a less environmentally friendly method, but with that said, some organizations have come out with greener products that make that argument null and void.

 Encapsulation Carpet Cleaning

 Sometimes encapsulation is thought of as dry carpet cleaning, but it differs in that it uses an encapsulating chemical.
 The encapsulating chemical is a kind of foam that crystalizes and then gets vacuumed up.

 Some consider encapsulation Carpet Cleaning to be an interim carpet cleaning method suitable for maintenance.

 The process uses encapsulation polymers.
 In an article called: “Putting Carpet Cleaning Polymers to the Test” by CleanLink, they say that encapsulation polymers act as a ‘vehicle’ for isolating dirt from the fibres through crystallization, so the dirt can easily be removed from the carpet.

 Vacuuming both before and after is crucial.
 After pre-vacuuming, the carpet is pump sprayed with the encapsulant, and then a machine with counter-rotating brushes is used to lift the fibres.

 This method has the advantage of low moisture and fast drying times, but every few cleanings, it is advisable for the carpet treatment to be followed up with hot water extraction to ensure a deeper clean.

 Sometimes this method can be confused with Bonnet Cleaning, but Bonnet Cleaning is only surface cleaning, whereas encapsulation goes somewhat deeper.
 Just not as deep as Hot Water Extraction (in our opinion).

 Bonnet Carpet Cleaning

 Bonnet Carpet Cleaning refers to carpet cleaning using a Bonnet machine.
 A Bonnet machine uses a rotating absorbent cotton pad – a device with a bonnet if you will.
 In some ways, the process is similar to carpet shampooing, but it focuses on the carpet surface, giving it a kind of polishing.

-Bonnet Cleaning is suitable for routine maintenance in commercial properties with a lot of pedestrian traffic that need regular light cleaning.
+Bonnet Cleaning is suitable for routine maintenance in commercial properties with a lot of pedestrian traffic that needs regular light cleaning.